ahmetyasintat/c/README.md

 Adjust line 54 for the refresh rate in milliseconds.
 The default is 1000.

 ##
--clean terminal before running code in terminal
+-Dont need to clean terminal before running code in terminal